justjodie98/justjodie98/README.md

 <li>Developing and collaborating on a full-stack application.
 SheSolo Travel Companion app</li>
 </ul>

-<p>I am currently learning the fundamentals in JavaScript and Data structures and algorithms 💻</p>
 <p>I'm looking to collaborate on Software Engineering projects 🤝</p>

 <h2>Technical Skills 🛠</h2>